 (e) All shall have sufficient strength to permit pushing a vehicle of equal weight without permanent distortion to bumper, chassis, or body.

 (a) Bumper shall be of sufficient strength to permit lifting the bus with a bumper type lift for servicing and shall be one piece, heavy-duty type of pressed steel channel, at least three-sixteenths inch of thickness.
 Materials other than pressed steel may be used if equivalent in strength and durability of pressed steel.

-(b) "Type B,C and D" buses rear bumper shall be a minimum of eight inches in height after forming.
-"Type A" buses rear bumper shall be a minimum of nine and one-half inches in height after forming.
+(b) Buses rear bumper shall be a minimum of eight inches in height after forming.

 (c) Bumper shall be wrapped around back corners of bus and extend forward at least twelve inches, measured from rear-most point of body at floor line.
 Rear bumper shall also protect rear corners of body by extending beyond the body exterior side panels.
 The bend of the rear bumper at the rear body corners shall be sufficient to allow the entire contour of the forward end of the rear bumper to extend no more than one inch beyond the body line of the exterior side panels.